-However in the case of $\PP^n$ general results are rare and few things are known.
-First the well-known Alexander-Hirschowitz Theorem states that a linear system in $\PP^n$ with arbitrary number of double points is non-special besides a list of exceptional cases in small degree (see e.g. \cite{AH3,ale-hirsch,ale-hirsch2} for more details).
-For higher multiplicities, the only general result known so far is a complete cohomological classification of the speciality for {\em only linearly obstructed} effective linear systems, proved by Brambilla, Dumitrescu and Postinghel in \cite{BraDumPos} (see also \cite{Chandler}).
-One of the goals of this paper is to extend such a classification \cite{BraDumPos} to the non-effective case.
+Due to its complexity and mysterious geometry, the simple question of predicting and computing dimensions of such vector spaces is not even conjectured when $n$ is four or higher.
+In the case of $\PP^n$ general results are rare and few things are known.
+The well-known Alexander-Hirschowitz Theorem states that a linear system in $\PP^n$ with an arbitrary number of double points in general position is non-special except in a list of exceptional cases in small degree (see e.g. \cite{AH3,ale-hirsch,ale-hirsch2} for more details).
+For higher multiplicities, the only general result known so far is a complete cohomological classification of the speciality of {\em only linearly obstructed} effective divisors, proved by Brambilla and the two authors of this manuscript in \cite{BraDumPos} (see also \cite{Chandler}).
+One of the goals of this paper is to extend such a classification to the non-effective case.

-In order to classify the special linear systems, one has to understand first what are the obstructions, namely what are the varieties that whenever contained with multiplicity in the base locus of a given divisor force $\LL$ to be special.
-In \cite{boccin} and \cite{bocci2} these {\em obstructions} are named {\em special effect varieties}.
-Few examples of special effect varieties in small dimension were classified before \cite{BraDumPos}.
-The only other examples known were $(-1)$-curves in $\PP^2$ and $\PP^3$ (see \cite{laface-ugaglia-TAMS}) and the list of exceptions from Alexander-Hirschowitz Theorem.
-Theorem \ref{monster for effective} (that was proved in \cite[Theorem 4.6]{BraDumPos}) and Corollary \ref{number of sections} prove that, for any effective divisor, {\em linear cycles} of arbitrary dimension are always special effect varieties.
+In order to classify the special divisors, one has to understand first what are the \emph{obstructions}, namely what are the varieties that whenever contained with multiplicity in the base locus of a given divisor force $\LL$ to be special.
+In \cite{boccin,bocci2} these varieties are named {\em special effect varieties}.
+Few examples of obstructions were classified before \cite{BraDumPos}.
+The only examples known were $(-1)$-curves in $\PP^2$ and $\PP^3$ (see \cite{laface-ugaglia-TAMS}) and those appearing in the list of exceptions from the Alexander-Hirschowitz Theorem.
+Theorem \ref{monster for effective} below (that was proved in \cite[Theorem 4.6]{BraDumPos}) and Corollary \ref{number of sections} show that, for any effective divisor, {\em linear cycles} of arbitrary dimension are always obstructions.